 The Davidson College Office Support Staff awards $200 annually for a local community service project.
 Applications will be evaluated on the extent to which they embody the spirit of Jo Anne Shackelford - specifically, how they involve and benefit youth.

 Established in memory of Robert Stone, the fund provides students with the opportunity to design environmental service projects that combine academic and personal interests.

 Davidson students or groups of students can apply for a $10,000 grant to support projects that promote peace and address the root causes of conflict among parties (projects undertaken during the summer of 2015).
 Projects for Peace encourage student initiative, innovation, and entrepreneurship focusing on conflict prevention, resolution, or reconciliation.
-View the 2013-2014 Projects for Peace Call for Proposals (PDF).
-Additional information and deadlines will be available fall 2014.
+Proposals are due on Friday, January 30, 2015 by 5:00pm.
+View the Projects for Peace Call for Proposals (PDF).
 For more information, contact Program Coordinator Kyle Goodfellow.

 Students interested in applying for summer grants should complete one common application for multiple funding sources, including the Leonard Fund and Class of '89 Grant.